Saraland High School

-Saraland High School (SHS), located in Saraland, Alabama, is a public high school operated by the Saraland City School System that educates grades 9-12.
+Saraland High School (SHS), located in Saraland, Alabama, is a public high school operated by the Saraland City Schools that educates grades 9-12.

 The school's mascot is the spartan.

 History

 Saraland Schools was previously part of the Mobile County Public School System until 2006.
 Voters approved a plan to break away from the county system and form the Saraland City Schools system.

 Athletics

 Saraland High School competes in Class 6A of AHSAA.

 During the 2022 football season, the Spartans saw major success in their football program, winning their first 6A football title in program history.
 The team had made the title game twice before, but lost to Clay-Chalkville and Pinson Valley, respectively.
 During the 2022 title game, Saraland beat Mountain Brook High School, 17-38.